cbg-ethz/scdna-pipe/README.md

 ## About
 Reproducible Python pipeline for genomic data analysis.
 Performs single-cell copy number variation calling by learning the underlying tumour evolution history by state-of-the-art phylogenetic tree reconstruction method: SCICoNE.
 The pipeline is built using Python, Conda environment management system and the Snakemake workflow management system.
 The pipeline starts from the raw sequencing files and a settings file for the parameter configurations.
 After the analysis, it produces a report and multiple figures to inform the treatment decision of the cancer patient.

+The pipeline makes use of `scgenpy`, a package that exposes functions for preprocessing, postprocessing and plotting data, allowing you to interact with data outside the pipeline context.

 ## Installing
 1. Clone the repository